fprasx/unlocked/mdbook/src/code/reclaim/hazptr.md

 type HazAtomicPtr<T> = haphazard::AtomicPtr<T, Family>;
 ```

-This makes sure that we only uses `Domain`s produced from struct `Family`.
-This
+We only use `Domain`s produced from struct `Family`.
+This prevents us from
-prevents us from retiring a pointer in the `Global` domain that is being guarded
+retiring a pointer in the `Global` domain that is being guarded in a different
-in a different domain.
-The `Global` domain can't see the other `Domain`'s
+domain.
+The `Global` domain can't see the other `Domain`'s protected list, so
-protected list, so might prematurely retire the pointer.
+might prematurely retire the pointer.

 Secondly, all the `HazardPointer`s and `HazAtomicPtr`s we construct will be in
 same family as our `Domain`s.
 This ensures the same protection against